Chapter 3. Colors

 4. The global /usr/local/etc/portconfig/theme.conf file.

-These methods are listed in order of priority and are mutually exclusive.
+These methods are listed in order of decreasing priority and are mutually exclusive, meaning only one can be active at a time.

 1. Terminal Colors